 How long can visitors with a Visa on Arrival stay in Thailand with an eVisa?

-This visitors will be able to stay in the country for a maximum of 15 days Per Entry and with a Multiple Entry.
+This visitors will be able to stay in the country for a maximum of 15 days Per Entry and with a Single Entry.

-This visa also expires 15 days after issued.
+This visa also expires 15 days after arrival.

 What are the documents required to apply?

 This part is simple. iVisa gives you a short list of the things you need to provide so that they can apply for you.
 There is nothing out of the ordinary on that list, and chances are you already have everything you need.
 Here is what you must provide:

 Valid passport – getting a passport is not difficult, and if you already possess one, take a look at its expiry date.
 The passport needs to maintain its validity for at least another 30 days from your date of arrival in Thailand.

 Return flight ticket – the Thailand visa on arrival allows you to spend only 15 days inside the country.
 The immigration officer will ask you to submit a confirmed return flight ticket within the 15-day period.

 Proof of accommodation – you need to have a hotel reservation or a signed letter from a host that states you have a place to stay while in the country.